 Can I work if I'm not Federal Work-Study (FWS) eligible?

-Students who have Federal Work Study (FWS) and the Bennington College-sponsored equivalent financial aid for international students receive early access to job applications.
+Students who have Federal Work Study (FWS) and the Bennington College-sponsored equivalent financial aid for international students receive early access to job applications over the summer.
 However, students without work awards are also able to work, and can apply to any jobs left open when the early hiring window ends.
 For fall job applications, work-awarded students generally receive access the preceding May, and non-awarded students in August.

 Can I do Federal Work Study (FWS) during Field Work Term (FWT) and summer?